A Florida Keys Honeymoon Comes With Stateside Adventure

 Islamorada

 Islamorada is a village comprised of six islands between Miami and Key West.
-It's known for small-town ambiance with activities like fishing and enjoying fresh seafood.
+It's known for its small-town ambiance with activities like fishing and enjoying fresh seafood.
 There's also lush greenery and deep blue waters.
 Quiet beaches run along the islands, should you prefer the pristine nature of the local spot.

 Marathon